The Best Used Electric Cars to Buy in 2025

 The Hyundai Ioniq Electric is good to drive, practical and easy to live with.
 Early versions came with a 28kWh battery capable of a 174-mile range but, in 2019, a 38.3kWh model was launched with a range of up to 193 miles.

-You get lots of kit for your money, too, as standard features including climate control, LED headlights, a rear-view camera, wireless phone charging and adaptive cruise control.
+You get lots of kit for your money, too, as standard features include climate control, LED headlights, a rear-view camera, wireless phone charging and adaptive cruise control.
 The Ioniq is no slouch, either, as its 118bhp electric motor will propel it to 62mph time in 9.9 seconds.

 Alternatives such as the BMW i3 and the Volkswagen e-Golf are better to drive, but the Ioniq’s combination of a stout range, a comprehensive warranty and good reliability will make it more appealing to some.